PeterNaydenov/shortcuts/README.md

 Describe all page activities as list of shortcuts wrapped in contexts.
 Switch among available contexts.
 Library has a plugin system to extend the possible `shortcut names`/`event coverage`.
 Plugins role is to convert DOM events to shortcut strings, then the core part will trigger the action functions related to the shortcut.
-At the moment we have 2 plugins:
+At the moment we have 3 plugins:
 - `key`   - converts keyboard events to shortcut names;
 - `click` - converts mouse events to shortcut names;
+- `form`  - watches for form elements changes;

-Planned work on the plugins for `scroll`, `drag-drop`, `input-change`, etc...
+Planned work on the plugins for `scroll`, `drag-drop`, etc...